|Dates / Deadlines:|

 The program cost and payment schedule are available under the "Budget Sheets" link at the top of this page.
 Students with identifiable financial need are encouraged to apply for fellowships, scholarships, and financial aid.
 School of Architecture students are encouraged to apply for School of Architecture funding.

-The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
+The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual basis.
 This program typically involves significant time spent standing each day and navigating a variety of terrains, surfaces, and modes of transportation.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.

 Passport and Visa

 All participants will need a valid passport in order to participate in the program.
 Students must ensure that their passport is valid at least six months past the program return date.
 US passport holders will not need a visa to participate in this program.
 International students should consult http://vistoperitalia.esteri.it/home/en for visa and entry requirements, and meet with their International Student Advisor in the International Studies Office for information about re-entering the U.S. at the conclusion of the program.